 Hostel Tower Young City / Low Budget

-David Djuric, Gabor Kocsis, Jakob Eden, Jolene Lee, Olaf Grawert, Roberta Jurcic
+team B+: David Djuric, Jakob Eden, Olaf Grawert, Roberta Jurčić

-Salzburg is a cosmopolitan city- known for its music, cuisine, landscape and architecture.
-Thousands of visitors come to the city every day: in 2018, Salzburg had more than 1.8 million arrivals, more than Munich's near-by population and around the size of the capital, Vienna.
-Tourism is an important factor on which the economy is built, but it also raises the question: how many tourists can the city tolerate?
-And how can places be created that not only appeal to and involve the visitors of Salzburg but also the citizens of Salzburg?
+Salzburg is a cosmopolitan city known for its music, cuisine, landscape and architecture, with thousands of visitors every day.
+In 2018, Salzburg had more than 1.8 million arrivals, equal to the size of the capital Vienna and more than the population of nearby Munich.
+Tourism is an important pillar of the economy, but it also raises the question of how many tourists the city can tolerate.
+How can places be created that not only appeal to the visitors of Salzburg but also serve the citizens of Salzburg?

-Y100+ takes these questions and themes as an opportunity to develop a space from the history of the place, for the future of the city:
+Y100+ takes these questions as an opportunity to develop a space based on the history of the place, for the future of the city:

-Formally, the project is strongly geared to the context: the roof of the adjacent landmarked bread factory is extended beyond the site and becomes the central element of the design.
-The result is an offset- a projection in the building, as they are already in the adjacent cinema and pavilion.
+In terms of form, the project is strongly geared to its context: the roof of the adjacent landmark bread factory is extended beyond the site and becomes the central element of the design.
+The result is an offset that creates a projection into the building that has the same shape as the adjacent cinema and pavilion.
 This cantilever becomes the canopy for the external public staircase.
-The staircase connects the sidewalk with the existing passage which invites you to linger as an elevated street and outdoor space.
+The staircase connects the sidewalk with the existing passage which invites you to linger in the elevated street and outdoor space.

-The design gives an answer to the different requirements: on the part of the organiser, the city and the residents of Salzburg.
-This is not only economically but also of creative value.
+The design gives an answer to the different requirements on the part of the organiser, the city and the residents of Salzburg.
+This is not only of economic value, but also of creative value.